 Prototyping and testing

-Using the documented task flow, I created an interactive prototype for undertaking the task.
+Using the documented task flow, I created an interactive prototype for undertaking the task in Adobe XD.
 Immediately users began to grasp the benefits of the strategy.
 The new task flow script with built-in choices automated many of the tasks that previously needed to be completed manually.
 Testing was completed with each of the users responsible for the task, resulting in further refinements.
 During testing, users demonstrated that the task could be completed within with the duration of the phone call (normally one to two minutes), compared to the existing need to spend on average five minutes additional time after the call to complete the task.